saylordotorg/course_bus210/Unit01.md

+---
+layout: default
+title: "BUS210: Corporate Communication"
+course_description: "A survey of effective communication skills as they relate to succeeding in business, with particular emphasis on communication tools and activities that connect people within and beyond the organization."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Introduction to Business Communication** <span id="1"></span> *In this unit, you will gain a better understanding of how communication forms a part of your self-concept, helping you understand yourself and